apereo/cas/cas-server-documentation/installation/RADIUS-Authentication.md

 </dependency>
 ```

-RSA RADIUS support for MFA is enabled by only including the following dependency in the Maven WAR overlay:
+RSA RADIUS support for MFA is enabled by only including the following dependency in the WAR overlay:

 ```xml
 <dependency>